A plat form presentation for surface-links: Introduction

 \begin{theorem} Every surface-link is equivalent to a surface-link in a plat form. \end{theorem}

-We emphasize that our method enables us to present any surface-link by braided surfaces, while the closed $2$-dimensional braid form works only for orientable ones.
+We emphasize that our method works for every surface-link, while the closed $2$-dimensional braid form works only for orientable ones.
 A \textit{genuine plat form} is a special case of a plat form.
-Some surface-links can be presented in a genuine plat form.
+Some surface-links can be presented in genuine plat forms.

 \begin{theorem} Every orientable surface-link is equivalent to a surface-link in a genuine plat form. \end{theorem}